 - Determine the tone of voice that will work best

 - Strategise and plan the type of content to produce

 - Find the best platforms to put that promote their content so it’s visible to Dan,

 - Identify what questions Dan might have before he will buy,

 - Highlight his barriers to purchase

 It's worth remembering that while Buyer Personas are an incredibly valuable asset to help you understand your audience, they will never 100% cater to every individual within any audience.
 People are unique, and their needs, challenges, likes and dislikes will often vary drastically.

 Change is good!

-To conclude, buyer personas are essential for cementing an understanding for your target market within your business and will direct your content and offers in your Inbound Marketing campaign.
-For more information, download our FREE guide on how to create your buyer persona!
+In summary: Buyer Personas are essential for cementing an understanding of your target market within your business and will direct your strategic activities within your Inbound Marketing campaign.

 Are you ready to get started on creating your very own Buyer Persona?
 Download our FREE Template here - or if you're looking for additional resources - you can download our guide on how to create your buyer persona for a more in-depth look at the process.